 Bir Gumbaz Tea House is the perfect place to enjoy a mid-afternoon coffee or tea while sitting outside and people watching.
 They have a few tables that offer a great view of the nearby “unfinished minaret”.
 It’s far enough removed from the hustle of the crowds, while still getting to watch it all from your table.
 Be sure to try the meringue!

-Top 12 Things to do in Khiva
+Top 12 Things to See and Do in Khiva, Uzbekistan

 There are 54 historic buildings in the old city of Khiva, which is referred to as “Itchan Kala”.
 Most people choose to hire a local English-speaking guide for the day as navigating the city can be a bit confusing.
 Since the entrance ticket is good for two days, we hired a guide for the first day and explored on our own for the second.